-Be it meat, seafood or vegetables - the marriage of fuss-free fundamental cooking techniques and well-sourced ingredients take centre stage here.
-We know our meats and we do them right using our own in-house dry aging methods, to popular and unconventional cuts alike.
+Be it meat, seafood or vegetables - the marriage of fuss-free fundamental cooking techniques and well-sourced ingredients takes centre stage here.
+They know their meats and they do them right using their own in-house dry aging methods, to popular and unconventional cuts alike.

 They believe that affordability should not compromise quality and they want to feed all.
 Whether it's one or many, they are happy to meat you and provide good food with a smile, at honest prices.